ABOUT US

 We hope you enjoy Electric State Radio and Media because it’s not just another radio outlet: it’s something a bit more special, made for the EDM festival community by someone who was there at the beginning.

-Casey manages Electric State’s new business development and the day to day operations that come with operating a media company and record label.
+Casey manages Electric State’s new business development, A&R, and the day to day operations that come with operating a media company and record label.

 In Casey’s free-time he enjoys creating music under the alias “KC Francis“.